 I’m going to keep the language in this post as simple as possible, in mind of those who may be trying to teach homophones at Key Stage 2.
 (KS2 is seven to eleven-year-olds for anyone not in the UK.)
 That said, off we go: What is the difference between homonyms, homophones and homographs?
 Well, it’s all Greek … Continue reading Homonyms, Homophones and Homographs

 As of late I have found myself co-writing rhyming books for children and along the way I’ve worked out a handful of dos and don’ts.
-Before I get into that though, I should make it clear that this post is only about functional narrative verse, that’s to say telling a rhyming story.
-It’s not about … Continue reading Writing Rhyming Books for Children – Dos and Don’ts
+Before I get into that though, I should make it clear that this post is only about functional narrative verse, that’s to say telling a basic story in rhyme.
+It’s … Continue reading Writing Rhyming Books for Children – Dos and Don’ts

 Teaching never fails to humble me.
 As the French moralist Joseph Joubert wrote, “Enseigner, c’est apprendre deux fois.”
 (To teach is to learn twice.)